canopy-js/canopy-js/README.md

 ## Contact

-At the moment you can submit questions or comments to `canopyjs at gmail dot com`.
+At the moment you can submit questions or comments to `hello at canopyjs dot org`.
 For bugs or other issues, open an issue on the project.